DrakkarStorm/mistral-yaql-linter/README.md

   - snippets for common task patterns and YAQL constructs.
   - signatures for YAQL functions.
   - hover tooltips for task definitions and YAQL functions.
+- **Visualization**:
+  -  generate a diagram of the workflow directly from the editor.

 ## Roadmap